ORNL/DataFed/doc_source/source/system/getting_started.rst

    .. image:: ../_static/globus_endpoints/finding_endpoint_03.png

+   The ``Endpoint UUID`` could also be used in place of the ``Legacy Name`` in the DataFed context.

 Personal Computers and Workstations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you plan on using DataFed to upload and download data from your own computer, you will need to `follow these instructions <https://docs.olcf.ornl.gov/data/transferring.html#using-globus-from-your-local-machine>`_ to install Globus Connect Personal and set up your own Globus endpoint on your computer.

+Just as in the High performance computing clusters scenario, you would need to look up information regarding your endpoint on Globus' web portal.
+You would need to note down either the ``Endpoint UUID`` or the ``Legacy Name`` for your endpoint.

 6. Activate Globus Endpoint
 ---------------------------